2016 Washington elections: President of the United States

 Washington had 12 electoral votes for the presidential election, which were awarded to Hillary Clinton.

 Statewide party caucuses and primaries were held in the spring of 2016 to determine the allocation of state delegates to the respective Democratic and Republican party national conventions.
 Bernie Sanders won the Democratic caucus in March, defeating Hillary Clinton and taking 73 percent of delegates; Donald Trump won the Republican primary, taking 76 percent of delegates.
 A non-binding primary for the Democratic party held in May resulted in a victory for Hillary Clinton.

 United States House of Representatives

 All 10 of Washington's seats in the United States House of Representatives were up for re-election.
 All but one of the incumbents ran for re-election, the exception being Jim McDermott (D) of the 7th district.
 McDermott's seat was won by Pramila Jayapal (D).
 The remaining seats were retained by the incumbents.

 United States Senate

 Incumbent Democratic senior Senator Patty Murray ran for re-election to a fifth term in office, defeating Republican challenger Chris Vance by 18 points.

 Statewide

 Governor

 Incumbent Governor Jay Inslee was re-elected to his second term over Port of Seattle Commissioner Bill Bryant.

-Lieutenant Governor
+Lieutenant governor

-Incumbent Lieutenant Governor Brad Owen, first elected to the office in 1996, announced that he would not seek a sixth term.
+Incumbent lieutenant governor Brad Owen, first elected to the office in 1996, announced that he would not seek a sixth term.

-Four Democrats (three of whom were state senators), four Republicans, two third-party candidates, and one independent competed in the primary election.
-Marty McClendon (R) and Cyrus Habib (D) finished as top two and advanced to the general election, which Habib won by 9 points.